apache/druid/docs/do-not-merge.md

 `druid.expressions.useStrictBooleans` is now enabled by default.
 Druid now handles booleans strictly using `1` (true) or `0` (false).
-Previously, true and false could be represented either as `true` and `false`, respectively, as well as `1` and `0`.
+Previously, true and false could be represented either as `true` and `false` as well as `1` and `0`, respectively.
+In addition, Druid now returns a null value for Boolean comparisons like `True && NULL`.

-If you don't explicitly configure this property in `runtime.properties`, clusters now use LONG types for any ingested boolean values, and in the output of boolean functions for transformations and query time operations.
+If you don't explicitly configure this property in `runtime.properties`, clusters now use LONG types for any ingested boolean values and in the output of boolean functions for transformations and query time operations.

 This change may impact your query results.
 For more information, see [SQL compatibility in the upgrade notes](#sql-compatibility-1).